Quarterly Report For The Financial Period Ended 30 September 2018

 Please download the free Adobe Acrobat Reader to view these documents.

-Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The First Quarter Ended 31 March 2017
+Unaudited Condensed Consolidated Statement Of Profit Or Loss And Other Comprehensive Income For The Third Quarter Ended 30 September 2018

-Condensed Consolidated Statement Of Financial Position As At 31 March 2017
+Unaudited Condensed Consolidated Statement Of Financial Position As At 30 September 2018

 Review of Performance